rguske/postgresql-writer-k8s-job/README.md

   --namespace='postgres-app'
 ```

-## Create the Kubernetes Job
+### Deploy the Application as a Kubernetes Job

 1. Watch the execution in a seperate window (optional)

 `watch kubectl -n postgres-app get job,pod`